Christmas Cracker Puddings with Mascarpone Rum Cream

 This recipe is a lighter take on the Christmas pudding theme.
 You can make them a few hours ahead, and re-heat in a medium oven for about five minutes before serving.

 Unfortunately since this recipe was written it has become increasingly difficult to find Feuilles de Brick pastry.
-We have sourced two online suppliers, but both have a high minimum order, however if you need a large number for a party it may be worthwhile.
+We have sourced three online suppliers, but all have a minimum order, however if you need a large number for a party it may be worthwhile.
 Feuilles de Brick pastry is also used in Delia's recipe for Parma Ham, Pecorino and Rosemary Crisps.

-French Click online only, and Chantenroy, online and from their shop in Wimbledon
+Yarden online and in store French Click online only, and Chantenroy, online and in store

 |7 feuilles de brick (see intro)|